 The Highly Qualified Visa or Highly Skilled Professional Visa is a work permit that enables citizens from outside the European Union to live and work in Spain legally, provided that they will start working in a managerial or qualified position.

-Which are, exactly, the labour profiles that would be eligible to apply for this work permit as a highly skilled professional?
+Which are, exactly, the labor profiles that would be eligible to apply for this work permit as a highly skilled professional?

 - Managers and individuals who manage a relatively large group of people inside a company